Sanofi

 What is TZIELD?

-It is not known if TZIELD is safe and effective in children under 8 years of age.
+It is not known if TZIELD is safe and effective in children under 1 year of age who have Stage 2 T1D.

 IMPORTANT SAFETY INFORMATION